WDI-SEA/Project-2-Deployment/README.md

 ```

-Once your SQL command is ready, run it in your fly.io psql shell to apply them to your
+Once your SQL command is ready, run it in your fly.io psql shell to apply them to your fly.io postgres DB.

 ```